tejasbijawe07/DevOps-Practice/4-Docker/day24- Docker Compose: Multi Container/README.md

 - `docker compose up -d` → Run in background (detached mode).
 - `docker compose down` → Stop and remove containers, networks created by Compose.
 - Compose reads the `docker-compose.yml` file automatically from the current directory.

+---

+#### Task 3: Two-Container Setup
+- Write a docker-compose.yml that runs:
+     - A WordPress container
+     - A MySQL container
+- They should:
+     - Be on the same network (Compose does this automatically)
+     - MySQL should have a named volume for data persistence
+     - WordPress should connect to MySQL using the service name

+#### 1. Create a project folder

+        mkdir wordpress-compose
+        cd wordpress-compose